agilesolutions/spring-azure-ai/Readme.md

 # Overview
-This project is an AI-powered chatbot built with Spring Boot, Spring AI, and Azure OpenAI that uses RAG (Retrieval Augmented Generation) and vector store with Spring AI.
+This project presents an AI-powered stock market data chatbot built with Spring Boot and Spring AI, deployed on Azure AKS, connecting to Azure AI OpenAI models provisioned on Azure AI Foundry.
-Thanks to that, the Spring Boot app will retrieve similar documents that best match a user query before sending a request to the AI model.
-These documents provide context for the query and are sent to the AI model alongside the user’s question.
-Vector databases, through semantic searches, help with addressing some of the issues with LLMs such as hallucinations.
-It integrates Azure Cognitive Services and Kubernetes to provide intelligent, scalable, and secure chatbot solutions for businesses.
+This solution fetches share prices from a public API ([twelvedata.com](https://support.twelvedata.com/)) and stores it on Azure AI Search to support RAG (Retrieval Augmented Generation).

 ## Why RAG
 Large language models (LLMs) like ChatGPT are trained on public internet data that was available at the point in time when they were trained.
 They can answer questions related to the data they were trained on.
 Retrieval Augmented Generation (RAG) is a smart way to improve how AI systems answer questions or create content by combining two steps: retrieving useful information and generating responses.
 Instead of just relying on what the AI knows, RAG pulls in extra data that helps the system understand the question better and provide more accurate, context-aware answers.
-What you will see on this DEMO is that I will pull stocks, forex and other financial assets from [twelvedata](https://twelvedata.com/) over REST API and store that data as vectors (text data converted to number sequences using an embedding model) on [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search) ([formerly known as "Azure Cognitive Search"](https://learn.microsoft.com/en-us/azure/search/whats-new#new-service-name)) as the primary index store.
+This demo provides that extra data by pulling stocks, forex and other financial assets from [twelvedata.com](https://twelvedata.com/) over REST API and stores that data as vectors (text data converted to number sequences using an embedding model) on [Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-what-is-azure-search).

-- ### Benefits and Applications of RAG
+## Benefits and Applications of RAG
 - Improved privacy: You can use data that the AI wasn’t trained on, meaning you don’t have to worry about the AI knowing sensitive information beforehand.
 - Better context: The system can pull in relevant information to understand the user’s question more deeply.
   - This demo pulls in actual realtime stocks from [TwelveData](https://support.twelvedata.com/), See [TwelveData API contracts](https://twelvedata.com/docs#core-data)